-During Hugh Laurie's audition, producer David Shore told how Bryan Singer, one of the executive producers, said, "See, this is what I want; an American guy."
+According to David Shore, after Hugh Laurie's audition, executive producer Bryan Singer said, "See, this is what I want; an American guy."
 Singer was completely unaware of the fact that Hugh Laurie is British.

-On Inside the Actors Studio (1994), Hugh Laurie admitted that when he first read the script for House (which did not have the title of "House M.D." at the time) he believed that the character of Wilson was the lead.
-He just couldn't believe that a man such as House could be the star of the show.
+On Inside the Actors Studio (1994), Hugh Laurie admitted that when he first read the script for this show (which did not have the title of "House M.D." at the time) he believed that the character of Wilson was the lead.
+He couldn't believe that a man such as House could be the star of the show.

 Dr. Robert Chase (Jesse Spencer) is an intensivist, a doctor who specializes in intensive care.
 This specialty is new and uncommon in the United States, but well-established in Australia, where the character is from.